wing5wong/artisan-whs-static/source/_for_parents/uniform.md

 The Board of Trustees has delegated to the Principal the authority to rule on all matters relating to uniform, jewellery, hair and standards of personal presentation.

-Summer uniform is worn in Terms One and Four.
-Winter uniform is worn in Terms Two and Three.

 Cycle helmets are compulsory as required by law.